 The cost of hiring a contractor to remodel a house is one thing, but if you’re changing the layout or knocking down walls, your home renovation cost will require plumbing and electrical services.
 Below is a list of the average prices you can expect to pay if you need to have plumbing, electrical or structural work completed:

-- Plumbers: The average cost of hiring a plumber is $299.
+The average cost of hiring a plumber is $299.
 Plumbers may charge by the job or by the hour.
-Average hourly costs range from $45 to $150, although calling a plumber for an emergency or after-hours project typically costs more.
+Average hourly fees range from $45 to $150, although calling a plumber for an emergency or after-hours project typically costs more.

-- Electricians: The average cost of hiring an electrician is $322.
+The average cost of hiring an electrician is $322.
 Like plumbers, many electricians charge by the hour.
-Typical costs range from $50 to $100 per hour, depending on the amount of experience the electrician has and the intricacy of the work you need completed.
+Typical fees range from $50 to $100 per hour, depending on the electrician’s experience and the intricacy of the work you need to complete.

-- Structural Engineers: If you’re planning an addition, changing the stairs or knocking down load-bearing walls, you’d be well-advised to consult with a structural engineer to make sure your plans can be completed safely.
+If you’re planning an addition, changing the stairs, or knocking down load-bearing walls, you’d be well-advised to consult with a structural engineer to make sure your plans can be completed safely.
 Homeowners typically spend $512 to hire a structural engineer, according to the national average.